Want to Build an MVP App?

 A prototype is a very close interactive and clickable representation of your final product which even simulates the user flow of potential customers.
 It allows you to save a lot of time and development costs along with collecting valuable feedback from your target audience.

 First, you can take a pen and a piece of paper to start visualizing your thoughts, and nobody knows your startup product better than you do.
+At this stage, we also recommended you think about making a mobile app RFP, where you can outline specific goals and needs of your app.

 Begin prototyping with a core user flow that your customers will find the most convenient way to do the desired action.
 Step by step, you will create several prototypes of the most crucial scenarios and functions.